druellan/document360-mcp/README.md

 }
 ```

-Note: the default base URL is `https://apihub.document360.io`, but some accounts require to use the alternative base url `https://apihub.us.document360.io`.
+Note: the default base URL is `https://apihub.document360.io`, but some accounts require to use the regional base url `https://apihub.us.document360.io`.

 ## Usage
 Run the server directly: